polymath-ai/polymath-ai/core/db/README.md

 // - `database.db` -- the duckdb database that stores useful metadata.
 // - `vector.idx` -- the hnswlib index that stores the vector index.
 const path = "/path/to/store";
+// The number of dimensions in the vector. const dimensions = 1536;
 const store = new VectorStore(path, dimensions);
 ```